skirtyman/2BNOR-2B/README.md

 - [ ] carrying out traversal on drawn diagram to produce a boolean expression
 - [ ] Generating truth tables from drawn diagrams (find the expression and then produce table)
 - [ ] Scroll view for generated tables that are too large.
-- [x] Minimising expressions and diagrams (Quine-Mclusky and Karnaugh maps)
+- [ ] Minimising expressions, filling the expression so that minterms are covered.
 - [ ] Help pages detailing how the program works with markdown formatting.
 - [ ] Saving drawn diagrams in custom XML format. `Serialisation`
 - [ ] Exporting a trimmed version of the canvas with diagrams (optional truth table included).